appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 Downloading content allows you to save the content for later use or share it with others.
 To download the content:

 * Add a Text widget to the canvas and enter the desired Text.
-* Add a Button widget to the canvas and enter a Label for it.
+* Add a Button widget to the canvas.
 * Run the Download method in the onClick event of the button created.
-You also can write JS code like this:
+You can also write JS code like this:

 ```js
 {{download(Text1.text,'LoremIpsum.txt','text/plain')}}